seamusrobertmurphy/rspb-redd-feasability/README.md

 [here](https://drive.google.com/file/d/1Vn0KDzkFDaBhpdC803IbYVRuu5cHx0SO/view?usp=drive_link).

-Landsat data was acquired instead of Sentinel imagery due to start date of project’s 10-year baseline occurring before the launch of the Sentinel 2 satellite.
+Landsat data was acquired instead of Sentinel imagery due to start date of project's 10-year baseline occurring before the launch of the Sentinel 2 satellite.
 The following chunk provides an alternative worflow, though less reliable, R-native workflow for acquiring, aligning, and processing rasters for the extent of Liberia.